rjust/defects4j/README.md

     defects4j
        |
-       |--- project_repos:     The version control repositories of the provided projects.
+       |--- project_repos:     The version control repositories of the provided projects (populated during initialization).
        |
-       |--- major:             The Major mutation framework.
+       |--- developer:         Resources for Defects4J contributors.
        |
        |--- framework:         Libraries and executables of the core, test execution,
            |                   and bug-mining frameworks.